Neurodivergent Society

 The events are casual and simple.
 Members can come to events as often or little as they like for however long they please.
 We give as much notice as possible before our events as to what will be involved, where it will be and what committee member will be attending.
 All of our events are in sensory-friendly spaces.

-We also run a number of society’s choice events voted on by all members of the society, Animal Appreciation Night, movie nights, and more.
+We also run a number of society’s choice events voted on by all members of the society, special interest powerpoint nights, movie nights, and more.

 Questions